We just got back from Kruger and I am in the process of compiling the obligatory trip report and sorting out pix etc.

 Wildest dreams almost exceeded!

-The rhino moved away, and the buffalo dispersed, so the leopard ventured out for a drink..... only to be chased off by the herd of about 12 or so elephant who had arrived unseen by the rest of us.
+The buffalo dispersed, so the leopard ventured out for a drink..... only to be chased off by the herd of about 12 or so elephant who had arrived unseen by the rest of us.

 Still wondering if that poor leopard managed to get something to drink though.